What are the Most Common Trailer Axles?

 Drop Spring Axles: A Lower Profile

 Drop spring axles are a variation of straight spring axles, designed to lower the trailer’s overall height.
 This can be beneficial for trailers that are loaded and unloaded often and need to have low ground clearance.
 The axle housing is lowered, and the leaf springs are attached to the frame at a lower point.
+Both camber and spring set-up variables discussed above also apply to drop axles as well.

 Key characteristics of drop spring axles: